project8/honeybee/README.md

 #           id: { name: Sys, label: Dissociator System }
 ..... (continues)
 ```
 (here the format is very similar to YAML, but not exactly the same: multiple child nodes of the same tag name construct an array.
-This format will be replaced with YAML.)
+This format will be / can be replaced with YAML.)

-The sensors defined in the config file can be viewed with `install/bin/hb-list-sensors` command:
+The sensors defined in the config file can be viewed by the `install/bin/hb-list-sensors` command:
 ```
 $ ./install/bin/hb-list-sensors --config=SensorTable/SensorTable_ATDS.ktf
 [